UTH

 About

-Dr. Blanca I. Restrepo has a Ph.D. in Microbiology from the University of Texas Health San Antonio, and is currently Associate Professor of Epidemiology at the University of Texas Health Houston, School of Public Health in Brownsville, Texas.
-She has conducted pathogenesis studies with fungi, bacteria and helminths and her current work is devoted to tuberculosis (TB).
-She is bilingual and bi-cultural, and conducts multi-disciplinary studies in the Texas-Mexico border that are devoted to understanding the epidemiology and the biological basis for the re-emerging importance of type 2 diabetes (T2D) and old age as risk factors for TB.
-She works closely with the health authorities from northeastern Mexico and south Texas.
-She pioneered the discovery of the re-emerging importance of T2D as a risk factor for TB in contemporary times, and the demonstration of dysfunctional immunity in TB-T2D patients.
-Her team showed that the community in the Texas-Mexico border has among the highest prevalence of T2D among TB patients worldwide (nearly 40% of the TB patients have T2D).
-Her long-term goal for TB-T2D studies is to identify strategies to stratify the millions of T2D patients at risk for TB, for improved T2D management and TB prevention.
+Dr. Blanca I. Restrepo earned her Ph.D. in Microbiology from the University of Texas Health Science Center at San Antonio and is currently an Professor of Epidemiology at UTHealth Houston, School of Public Health in Brownsville, Texas.
+She has conducted pathogenesis studies involving fungi, bacteria, and helminths, and her current research focuses on tuberculosis (TB).
+Bilingual and bicultural, Dr. Restrepo leads multidisciplinary studies along the Texas–Mexico border to understand the epidemiologic and biological bases for the re-emerging importance of type 2 diabetes (T2D) and aging as risk factors for TB.
+Current research: Dr. Restrepo pioneered the discovery of the modern re-emergence of T2D as a major risk factor for TB and was among the first to demonstrate dysfunctional immunity in TB–T2D patients.
+Her team has shown that the Texas–Mexico border community has one of the highest global prevalence of T2D among TB patients, with nearly 40% affected.
+Her long-term goals are to: - Identify strategies to stratify the millions of T2D patients at risk for TB, to improve T2D management and TB prevention. - Elucidate the biological mechanisms underlying the increased susceptibility of T2D patients to TB, as a foundation for developing host-directed therapies. - Define the biology of accelerated aging in TB patients and its implications for human aging. - Identify predictors of post-TB lung disease (PTLD) and other post-TB sequelae, including accelerated cognitive decline. - Develop simplified, field-appropriate methods for TB diagnosis and drug susceptibility testing suitable for use in resource-limited settings. - Determine the impact of TB on mental health, including depression and anxiety

 Center Affiliation